OR WAIT null SECS

 Why is Medco undertaking this effort?
 Dr. Robert Epstein, Medco chief medical officer, is unusually blunt: “Plavix is going generic in 2011 and if found to be equally effective as Effient for patients [with a particular gene], the study provides the evidence that would allow these patients to opt for a lower cost treatment.”
 Sales of Plavix were almost $4 billion in 2008.
 Ironically, a few days before the Medco announcement, market research firm Cutting Edge Info noted that Eli Lilly and Daiichi Sankyo used its own comparative effectiveness study (the Triton study) to justify a substantially higher price for Effient vs. Plavix.

 Medco continues to pioneer innovative healthcare practices.
-Earlier this year it gave some results of its Therapeutic Resource Centers, which monitor patient adherence and medical conditions for a variety of diseases states.
+Earlier this year it gave some results of its Therapeutic Resource Centers, which monitor patient adherence and medical conditions (Pharmaceutical Commerce, June, p.
+14) for a variety of diseases states.
 This new trial is part of what Medco calls the Genetics for Generics strategy—which hints at more such studies to come.

 As IT technologies and healthcare reimbursement-processes advance, the ability to draw meaningful patient outcomes from the systems used to deliver medicines gets easier.
 And the economic incentives get stronger.
 Expect more of these comparative effectiveness studies to originate in the benefit or payer community.